brainpy/BrainPy/docs/quickstart/installation.rst

     pip install brainpy

-To update the BrainPy version, you can use
+To update the latest BrainPy, you can use

 .. code-block:: bash